 Ottawa Travel Guide

-Ottawa had humble beginnings as a small lumber town until Queen Victoria designated it the capital of Canada in 1857.
-Since then it has grown into a modern, cosmopolitan city, though it is often overlooked in comparison to its larger, more glamourous neighbours, Toronto and Montreal.
+Ottawa was a humble lumber town until Queen Victoria designated it the capital of Canada in 1857.
+Since then it has grown into a modern and cosmopolitan city, often overlooked in favour of its larger, more glamorous neighbours, Toronto and Montreal.

 Become our Ottawa Travel Expert